Back Injury Lawyers for Spinal Cord Injury Compensation Claims

 Spine Injuries Are Not Just From Heavy Lifting

-Many of us may have experienced that horrible sinking feeling when we know we have pushed ourselves too hard, lifting a heavy object or twisting or bending awkwardly.
-The pain can be excruciating, and the result can mean weeks or months of rehabilitation, physiotherapy, and potentially long periods off work without pay.
+You may have experienced that horrible sinking feeling when you know you have pushed yourself too hard, whether lifting a heavy object or twisting or bending awkwardly.
+The result can mean weeks or months of rehabilitation, physiotherapy, and potentially long periods off work without pay.

-You may not be aware that other causes of back pain can result from sustained smaller over-stress and over-use injuries.
-These are often caused by repetitive tasks in a work environment with poor ergonomics, where workloads are not allocated evenly, or appropriate rest breaks scheduled to reduce the risk of you getting over tired or injured.
+You may not be aware that other causes of back pain can result from sustained, smaller over-stress and over-use injuries.
+These are often caused by repetitive tasks in a work environment with poor ergonomics, where workloads are not allocated evenly, or appropriate rest breaks are not scheduled to reduce the risk of you getting over tired or injured.

-Either way, the resulting spinal injury and discomfort can be highly stressful and substantially negatively impact your quality of life and the lives of those around you.
+Either way, the resulting spinal injury and discomfort can be highly stressful and substantially negatively impact your quality of life.

 Back injuries usually do not cause immediate pain but become apparent over time as symptoms develop.
 These symptoms include: